Grsmto/simplebar/packages/simplebar/README.md

 Check out the [React](https://github.com/Grsmto/simplebar/blob/master/examples/react/src/App.js) and [Vue](https://github.com/Grsmto/simplebar/blob/master/examples/vue/src/App.vue) examples.

-If you are using Gatsby, please see [#345](https://github.com/Grsmto/simplebar/issues/345).

 If you are using a module loader (like Webpack) you first need to load SimpleBar:

 ```js